askerlee/craft/README.md

 This repository contains the source code for our optical flow estimation method:

 [CRAFT: Cross-Attentional Flow Transformers for Robust Optical Flow](https://arxiv.org/abs/xxxx)<br/>
-Xiuchao Sui, Shaohua Li, Xue Geng, Yan Wu, Xinxing Xu,
+Xiuchao Sui, Shaohua Li, Xue Geng, Yan Wu, Xinxing Xu, Yong Liu, Rick Goh, Hongyuan Zhu

 ## Environments
 You will have to choose cudatoolkit version to match your compute environment.